GovTechSG/seed-docs-new/prerequisites-for-onboarding.md

     sudo ./local_mac_offboarding.sh
     ```

-When you see the following success message on your **Terminal**, you are automatically directed to a form to submit the Intune Device ID.
+When you see the following success message on your **Terminal**, you will automatically be directed to a form to submit the Intune Device ID.

 ![macos-success-message](images/macos-success-message.png)